The Online Staring Experiment has now been running since 2003. Here is a summary of the results from October 14th, 2003 to December 4, 2014.

 I think this difference arises the sense of being stared at is likely to work best when we are actually being stared at, in other words in the looking trials.
 In the not looking trials, people are being asked to detect the absence of a signal, which is harder to do, and under those conditions many people are just guessing.

-Some people did the trials without feedback (1086 pairs) while most people did them with feedback (664 pairs).
+Most people did the trials without feedback (1086 pairs) and some people did them with feedback (664 pairs).
 With feedback the hit rate of 57.6% was very significantly higher than without feedback, 54.4%.
 This may be because the test is more engaging when feedback is given, and feedback may also help people to learn to be more sensitive.